Particular/docs.particular.net/nservicebus/upgrades/gateway-2to3.md

 ## Notifications

-In version 2 the gateway does not expose any error notifications.
+In versions 2 and above the gateway does not expose any error notifications.
 When an error occurs during sending of a message to other sites, the message will be retried and possibly moved to the error queue but user will not be notified about these events.